shpak86/octopus/docs/README.md

 ## Templates

+The **defaults** key describes default values of a template.
+This values will be set for **all** templates without defined fields.
+If you don't need to set any default values, leave it blank.

 Templates should be described in the json file in the key **templates**.
 Each request must contain the mandatory **target** field with the URL of the target host.
 There are also optional fields that allow you to specify request fields, such as headers or request type.